 a) The need for a way to export America’s most sought-after and value-adding product: its higher education.
 Until now, there has not been a way to offer this to the world in a way that works and can be monetized for American colleges.
 We believe that we now have a way to make our most valuable industry available to the global market for American education: a key to global education.

-b) The need for global learners to access American education (at all levels).
-They can do so without the need for an English-language capability and without the need to come to the United States to study.
+b) The need for global learners to access American education (at all levels), and to do so without the need for an English-language capability and without the need to come to the United States to study.

 We believe that WisdomMaps and its Multilingual Learning Management System (MLMS) could make American education accessible to global learners.
-The success of this endeavor will give American education the key to global education.
-This will benefit of global learners and American colleges and schools.
+The success of this endeavor will give American education the key to global education, to the benefit of both global learners and American colleges and schools.
 Ultimately it will help lead more of America’s post-industrial economy to the high ground of the global knowledge economy.

 Most of all, WisdomMaps makes for a demonstrably better way to teach and learn.
 It is a way for learners to come to understand things in terms of what they mean.
 In this sense, we believe that WisdomMaps could form the beginnings of a new knowledge universe based upon meaning.

 Our vision is for WisdomMaps to advance a new learning and teaching model.
-We will build a complete college curriculum of 180 WisdomMaps courses.
+We (meaning whatever entity is established for this purpose) will build a complete college curriculum of 180 WisdomMaps courses.
 This curriculum will include the core requirements of a Bachelor of Arts degree, Bachelor of Science degree, and a Bachelor of Business Administration degree.
 At the same time, we plan to develop the MLMS and its associated technologies, as discussed in the Our Technology section below.

 We will develop and teach this WisdomMaps curriculum on behalf of our affiliate colleges.
 The curriculum will be certified by the college as compliant with its standards for course content and implementation.
 Our mentors will then be hired by the affiliate college as adjunct professors to teach the courses.